tresoldi/ngesh/manuscript/paper.md

 horizontal gene transfers.
 It can manipulate results in diverse manners, for example by pruning extinct leaves or simulating uneven sampling.
-The library can label taxa progressive enumeration or with random names that are either easy to pronounce (e.g. "Sume" and "Fekobir") or which imitate the binominal nomenclature (e.g. "Sburas wioris" and "Zurbata pusso").
+The library can label taxa progressive enumeration or with random names that are easy to pronounce (e.g. "Sume" and "Fekobir") or which imitate the binominal nomenclature (e.g. "Sburas wioris" and "Zurbata pusso").
 The simulated trees are standard ETE3 objects [@ETE:2016] and may be exported into different formats like Newick trees, ASCII-art representation,